zotoio/x-fidelity/README.md

 - Verifies that dependencies are up-to-date according to a specified minimum version.
 - Checks for the presence or absence of specific strings in files.
 - Configurable via a remote JSON configuration file.
+- Integrates with OpenAI for advanced code analysis.

 ## Installation

-Install x-fidelity with node 20+ and yarn:
+Install x-fidelity with Node.js 20+ and Yarn:

 ```sh
 corepack enable